3 New Spain & New France

 Modern-day shrimpers caught their nets on La Belle’s wreckage and hauled off some of its best cannons.
 In the mid-1990s, the Texas Historical Commission and Texas A&M’s Nautical Archaeology department built a cofferdam around La Belle and excavated the dry site.
 Artifacts included weapons (muskets, knives, gunpowder, and early grenades called firepots), a smelting crucible, wooden combs, a barrel of iron axe-heads, brass hawk bells, rings with Catholic insignia, the trophy skull of a deer with intact antlers, silverware, full wine flasks, and one sailor with part of his brain preserved by the anaerobic environment (thick, muddy sediments at the bottom of the bay).
 Many of the items are on display at the Bullock Texas State History Museum in Austin and the Corpus Christi Museum of Science & History (not the brain, which was removed to the Texas State Cemetery).
 It’s a small boat but they actually brought it over in parts on bigger ships to use in bays and rivers, then ended up using it at sea.
 La Salle’s mostly failed expedition was still enough to give the French their first claim on Texas and the Mississippi Valley and goaded the Spanish into further developing the area in order to fend off the French.
 At various times over the next centuries, Spanish and French were the first two of six flags that flew over Texas.

 Further north in eastern Canada and the Ohio Valley, initially most French were either Jesuit (Society of Jesus) missionaries or forest runners (fur traders) that married Indian women, with farmers (Habitants or “Habs”) arriving later.
-Offspring of these mixed marriages were/are the métis, a smaller-scale version of Mestizos or Criollos in Latin America.
+Offspring of these mixed marriages were/are the Métis, a smaller-scale version of Mestizos or Criollos in Latin America.
+Lower-case metis, with no accent on the e, means any descendant of Indigenous American and European, not just French.
 A Mini Ice Age in the mid-17th century fueled demand for furs in Europe, boosting Canada’s economy.
 Despite these fur profits, Canada developed a reputation back home for being cold, remote, and irrelevant.
 The French Philosopher Voltaire dismissed it as “acres of snow.”
 While French came to this part of North America first, English settlers quickly outnumbered them to the east and southeast along the Atlantic seaboard (examine the map below with English in red, French in blue, Spanish in peach).
-French farming — traditional feudalism with rich barons or lords overseeing peasant sharecroppers — wasn’t easily exportable to America, partly because peasants would just run off into the woods to trade furs with Indians.
-As mostly traders and missionaries, the French had no need to take land from Indians for family farms, as the English did.
-Instead, they lived amongst Indians and spoke Indian languages.
+French farming — traditional feudalism with rich barons or lords overseeing peasant sharecroppers — wasn’t easily exportable to America, partly because peasants would just run off into the woods to trade furs with Native Americans.
+As mostly traders and missionaries, the French had no need to take land for family farms, as the English did.
+Instead, they lived amongst the indigenous population and spoke their languages.
 The English had a strong feudal tradition, too, but their American settlers carved out a new economy in small-scale family farming and they brought families that reproduced, growing their population larger than the French Americans’.
-The English needed land for farms and took it from Indians that they had no real interest in beyond taking their territory.
+The English needed land for farms and took it from Native Americans that they had no real interest in beyond taking their territory.
 The English, in this case, better typified the model of settler colonialism trending in modern historiography.

 This modern map shows French claims in North America at their high-water mark, the second geographical piece of today’s colonial jigsaw puzzle.
 But remember that most historical maps just show European claims on America, ignoring that most of the interior, other than a few colonial outposts, was controlled by Native Americans.
 Maps don’t come to mind as quickly as weapons, boats or religious privilege, but Europeans wouldn’t have conquered big swaths of the world without them.